dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 - How to configure your development, orchestration, and CI/CD environments
 - How to set up environment variables and validate your models

-For next steps, you can continue exploring our 3-part-guide series on moving from dbt Core to dbt Cloud:
+For the next steps, you can continue exploring our 3-part-guide series on moving from dbt Core to dbt Cloud:

 <CoretoCloudTable/>